 “My wife and I forgot to negotiate with the seller for the small things when we bought our first home,” said Hank Coleman, publisher of Money Q&A and co-host of the MilMoney Movement podcast.
 “Looking back, I wish we had asked the seller to include things like window blinds and a garage door opener.
 We bought a new construction home from a builder that had some upgrades and concessions added to the negotiations, but we definitely forgot to add some of the small things to the deal as well.”

-Jenny Foss of JobJenny bought a home with a five-year adjustable rate mortgage, expecting to move out before the mortgage was up.
+Foss bought a home with a five-year adjustable-rate mortgage, expecting to move out before that was up.
 However, she ended up wanting to stay at the end of the five years and got stuck with high rates because she didn’t take the time to clean up her finances before taking out a new mortgage.